16 Free Concept Map Templates (Word, PPT)

 What to ask when using concept maps?

 Some of the things to ask yourself when preparing or using concept maps include; why am I creating the map, how will it be used, and what do I expect to happen after it’s been used?
 Other questions that you may ask yourself include; what the central word is, research questions, or problems around which you are creating the concept map.
-After you have found answers to these questions, you should consider what kind of concept map would best answer your questions.
+After you have found answers to these questions, you should consider what kind of map would best answer your questions.

 What approaches can be used while working with concept maps?